Gardening for Beginners 🌱 START HERE

 • Active ingredient: Sodium ferric EDTA

-Get the Corry’s slug killer on Amazon or at The Home Depot.
+Get the Corry’s slug killer (various sizes) at Amazon, Ace Hardware, Lowe’s, The Home Depot, or Walmart.

 Or, DIY Your Own Slug Killer

-For a slug killer that also acts as a repellent, mix about 10 to 20 drops of pine oil, cedarwood oil, or hyssop oil with about 2 cups of water.
-Alone, this solution acts as a repellent, but when it is mixed with soap or salt, the spray will kill slugs on contact.
+If you’ve reached the point where you’re considering calling a pest control company but want to give a DIY treatment one more shot, consider making a slug killer that also acts as a repellent.
+Mix about 10 to 20 drops of pine oil, cedarwood oil, or hyssop oil with about 2 cups of water.
+Alone, the solution acts as a repellent, but if you mix in a few drops of soap and a sprinkle of salt, it will kill slugs on contact.

 What to Consider When Choosing the Best Slug Killer